rackerlabs/rackspace-how-to/content/general/combine-invoices-for-rackspace-managed-and-cloud-accounts.md

 ### Billing cycle

-If your combined invoice includes only Rackspace Cloud accounts, then you will receive your next invoice on your normal bill date for your master account.
+If your combined invoice includes only Rackspace Cloud accounts, you will receive your next invoice on your normal billing date for your master account.

-If your combined invoice includes a Rackspace Managed account, then your next invoice will be billed on the first day of the month.
+If your combined invoice includes a Rackspace Managed account, your next invoice will be billed on the first day of the month.

 The following example describes how your billing is affected when you combine Cloud and Managed account invoices: